CompNet/MedievalAvignon/README.md

 # Data
 The raw dataset was manually constituted by Margot Ferrand during her PhD.
 The detail of her historical sources is given in her PhD [[F'22](#references)].
-The output files (graphs, plots, tables...) can be obtained by running the scripts, but they are also directly available on [Zenodo](https://doi.org/.....) **<To be published>**.
+The output files (graphs, plots, tables...) can be obtained by running the scripts, but they are also directly available on [Zenodo](https://doi.org/10.5281/zenodo.12804379).

 # Organization